zuoxiaojiang/servicecomposition-1/README.md

 structure.
 First, you need to set the underlying relations below the annotation of “data source”,  then set the service/service instance under the annotation “service instances and services”, after that you can propose your queries below the annotation “queries”.<br>
-Finally, the variable query needs assigning among your preinstalled queries, and variable services also needs assigning service collection.
-If you wanna some simulated services/service instances as the value of variable services, you could set underlying relations as value of simulSource and pass it to the method SourceSImulation.genViews(), at the same time the query and the number you wanna generate should also pass to the method.
+Finally, the variable `query` needs assigning among your preinstalled queries, and variable `services` also needs assigning service collection.
+If you wanna some simulated services/service instances as the value of variable `services`, you could set underlying relations as value of simulSource and pass it to the method `SourceSImulation.genViews()`, at the same time the query and the number you wanna generate should also pass to the method.
 #### Program Entry
-This step occurs in BucketServiceComb.scala, we just need to set the query to variable query:<br>
+This step occurs in BucketServiceComb.scala, we just need to set the query to variable `query`:<br>
 val query = DataUtil.query<br>
 and then set the existed services/service instances like this:<br>
 val services = DataUtil.services<br>